-Young people may already be thinking about new ways they can use the internet to socialise, play together or get creative, do sport or help each other out, and they might want to use different online tools for the first time.
+Young people may already be thinking about new ways they can use the internet to socialise, play together or get creative, participate in sport, or help each other out, and they might want to use different online tools for the first time.
 To support you, we have also produced a range of conversation starters and there's advice in our pack for parents and carers.

 3. Set up or review your parental controls and internet filters